mikemountain/advent-of-code-2021/README.md

 Days where my solution felt really hacky, janky, or that there must have been a much more clever solution that I couldn't find.

 - Day 8
+- Day 9 (I did end up figuring out a bit more of a pythonic way (maybe?) to loop through the neighbours for pt 2, but left pt 1 for shame)
+- Day 11 (structured really messily, I could clean it up I'm sure)